 - Once the spinach wilts, use an immersion blender or basin blender to blend the onion, tomato, and spinach mixture.

 - Add the cubed feta, and cover the pan for 2-3 minutes, until the cheese is warm.

 - Taste curry.
+If you prefer it sweeter (like restaurant-style curry), add the maple syrup.
 Add more salt if bland, or chili flakes if you want it spicier.
 If it's already to spicy, add a little extra milk.